-Clients with suspected speech and language, voice, fluency, swallowing, cognitive-linguistic or auditory disorders are referred to the SPLAD department by physicians, dentists, psychologists, teachers, community workers and other professionals.
-Clients may also contact the department's office themselves to schedule diagnostic or consultative appointments.
+Clients with suspected speech and language, voice, fluency, swallowing, cognitive-linguistic or auditory disorders are referred to the clinic by physicians, dentists, psychologists, teachers, community workers and other professionals.
+Clients may also contact the clinic office themselves to schedule diagnostic or consultative appointments.
 Therapy services are provided on the basis of the results of these initial appointments.